PythonCoderUnicorn/cannabis/README.md

 # Cannabis
-a repo of legal Cannabis products in Canada
+A dataset repo of legal Cannabis products in Canada.
+This is not an extensive list of all possible products, just ones purchased.